IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

     The endpoint path to health check against

-  headers (False, list, None)
-    The HTTP request headers to send in the health check

-  instance_id (True, str, None)
-    (Required for new resource) Instance Id

-  name (True, str, None)
-    (Required for new resource) The unique identifier of a service instance.

-  description (False, str, None)
-    Descriptive text of the load balancer monitor

-  type (False, str, HTTP)
-    The protocol to use for the health check

-  method (False, str, None)
-    The method to use for the health check

   allow_insecure (False, bool, None)
     Do not validate the certificate when monitor use HTTPS.
 This parameter is currently only valid for HTTPS monitors.

   expected_codes (False, str, None)
     The expected HTTP response code or code range of the health check.
 This parameter is only valid for HTTP and HTTPS

-  port (False, int, None)
-    Port number to connect to for the health check

-  interval (False, int, 60)
-    The interval between each health check

-  expected_body (False, str, None)
-    A case-insensitive sub-string to look for in the response body

   id (False, str, None)